-Opened in August 2010, the Herbarium Discovery Walk is a self-guided walk that showcases the vital work of scientists at the National Herbarium of Victoria.
-The Herbarium is Victoria's main plant biodiversity research centre and houses Australia's oldest and most comprehensive collection of preserved plants and fungi.
+Opened in August 2010, the Herbarium Discovery Walk is a self-guided walk that showcases the vital work of scientists at Royal Botanic Gardens Victoria (MEL).
+Based at the National Herbarium of Victoria, it is Victoria's main plant biodiversity research centre and houses Australia's oldest and most comprehensive collection of preserved plants and fungi.

-The Herbarium Discovery Walk turns the Herbarium 'inside out', with educational signs and displays that highlight the fascinating work of scientists at the Royal Botanic Gardens (RBG) Melbourne and showcase the Herbarium collections:
+The Herbarium Discovery Walk turns the Herbarium 'inside out', with educational signs and displays that highlight the fascinating work of scientists at Royal Botanic Gardens Victoria and showcase the Herbarium collections:

-- Learn about the traditional tools and cutting-edge technologies that RBG scientists use to explore, define and understand the plant and fungal world
+- Learn about the traditional tools and cutting-edge technologies that Royal Botanic Gardens Victoria's scientists use to explore, define and understand the plant and fungal world.

-- Discover why the Herbarium's 1.2 million specimens are so vital to our knowledge and understanding of plants and fungi.
+- Discover why the Herbarium's approximately 1.5 million specimens are so vital to our knowledge and understanding of plants and fungi.